 Credit card deals are open for negotiation for the most part, and you can often get better terms if you have good credit.
 If you’re taking out a personal credit card, pay attention to your credit score.
-This will be a critical factor in negotiating better terms for the card, and may even unlock special deals that are not normally available.
+This will be a critical factor in negotiating better terms for the card, and it may even unlock special deals that are not normally available.

 Have a list of the points or terms you want to discuss when you speak with the credit card issuer.
 If you can point out some specific information regarding the growth of your business, you should definitely bring that up.

-The importance of paying on time cannot be overstressed when it comes to using credit cards for the needs of your business.
+The importance of paying on time cannot be overstated when it comes to using credit cards for the needs of your business.
 Before charging any expenses on your card, you have to be absolutely sure that you’ll be able to cover the balance without any issues.
-Otherwise, you are going to run into some significant debt problems with your company very fast, and they might be bad enough to bring down your entire operation.
+Otherwise, you are going to run into some significant debt problems with your company, and they might be bad enough to bring down your entire operation.

 Make a budget to ensure that your business is operating within its means.
 Use the budgeting tools in your accounting software to help you keep track of your financial streams and to notify you when payments are due.
 Never lose sight of your financial big picture, because the entire future of your company is tied to your success here.
 [Read related article: The Best Accounting and Invoice-Generating Software for 2024]